-Like you warm up before an exercise to prepare your body for a physical activity, similarly there’s a cool down process which helps to bring down your body temperature and heart rate to normal after an intense workout.
+Like you warm up before an exercise to prepare your body for a physical activity, similarly, there’s a cooldown process which helps to bring down your body temperature and heart rate to normal after an intense workout.
 Including a cool down routine after your workout can really help reduce the muscle soreness later on.

-After an intense workout, your body produces a lot of lactic acid.
+After an intense workout, your body produces a lot of lactic acids.
 The primary reason behind DOMS.
 Stretching right after your workout helps release the lactic acid right there, reducing its effects later on!
 Foam rolling, full body stretching and a lot of deep breathing, post your workout should really help keep DOMS at bay!

 The pain that occurs during DOMS is due to the presence of a stimulus, making it unattainable to completely avoid the pain.
 There are some food items that can help to make the pain at least bearable.

 According to studies, consuming caffeine before working out can help reduce the succeeding muscle soreness.
 Caffeine is known to have analgesic properties.
 So it is advisable to drink a cup of coffee or tea before your workout session.
-It can help you workout better and reduce the chances of soreness.
+It can help you work out better and reduce the chances of soreness.

 Berries are filled with antioxidants which protect our body cells.
 The antioxidants negate the free radicals that tend to form after exercising.
 Thus prevents inflammation that leads to muscle soreness.
-Berries help speed up your recovery and give you energy to get through the day… well.
+Berries help speed up your recovery and give you the energy to get through the day… well.

-Consuming fish can also help you with your post workout muscle soreness.
+Consuming fish can also help you with your post-workout muscle soreness.
 Fish oils contain fatty acids which are known to provide relief from inflammation.
-Fish oil is popularly used to treat workout related muscle soreness, damage to the nerves caused by an injury and age related muscle inflammation.
+Fish oil is popularly used to treat workout related muscle soreness, damage to the nerves caused by an injury and age-related muscle inflammation.
 Fish also contains high levels of Taurine, a type of amino acid which has been found to reduce muscle soreness.